 Now, more than ever, spending time outdoors provides respite, a place to connect, and the space to nurture our health.
 Moderate activity, and time spent in nature, can help boost your immune system, as well as your mental and emotional health.

-While the State of Montana is under a shelter-in-place order, non-group outdoor activities are still permitted, provided they follow social distancing protocols.
+Under State of Montana COVID-19 guidelines, small-group outdoor activities are still permitted, provided they follow social distancing and personal hygiene protocols.
 Help keep yourself, and your community, safe and healthy by following these guidelines when using opens spaces or trails:

 · Get outside, enjoy our open spaces, soak up the health benefits of fresh air and sunshine.